QCDIS/NaaVRE-website/Readiness-level-framework.md

 they can contact LifeWatch to discuss the possibilities of creating a new virtual lab.

 #### Operational service responsibilities
-The following responsibilities apply during this phase:
+The following responsibilities should be assigned when the virtual lab is an operational service:
 - Virtual lab owner / Principal investigator: Coordinates the further development of the virtual lab with a scientific vision.
 - Virtual lab technical coordinator: Ensures the VRE keeps supporting the virtual lab.
 - Virtual lab service operations: Is the primary point of contact in case any problems arise with the virtual lab. <span style="color:green">Do we want a specific trainer role?</span>